America is in trouble. "Monster Problems" are growing ...

 The Wise Democracy Project is accessible.
 As long as freedom of speech and freedom to assemble remain available to us, we don't need anyone's permission to set this in motion.
 A few of us can facilitate all of us to become our best selves and to come together as a legitimate "We the People."

-We already have experience with this process at large scale!
+We have experience with this process at large scale!

 This short (5 min) video (in English) describes one national Wisdom Council experiment in Germany.
 Note: German-speaking governments refer to the Wisdom Council as "Bürgerat" (i.e."Civic Council").